gmthj/powerpoint-chess/README.md

 # PowerPoint Chess
-an attempt making a game of chess in PowerPoint
+an attempt at making a game of chess in PowerPoint